Undergraduate degree course in Electronic and Electrical Engineering with Industrial Year BEng H606:

 Electronic, Electrical and Systems Engineers are involved in the design and development of technology that has become essential to all areas of the modern world; from satellites and mobile 'phones keeping our telecommunications networks connected day and night, to computers and digital networks storing and releasing, as required, the billions of bits of data that stream around the globe.

-At Birmingham, we have been at the forefront of teaching and research in this area for over 100 years, engaging in each era of new technological advance and helping it to evolve into what we see around us today.
+At Birmingham, we have been at the forefront of teaching and research in Electronic and Electrical Engineering for over 100 years, engaging in each era of new technological advance and helping it to evolve into what we see around us today.
 We are a friendly, confident and all-embracing School, welcoming people from all over the world.

 or internationally excellent) feeds into our undergraduate programmes.